sagittaras/model.testframework/README.md

 For the support of parallelism and clean database for every test case, each database should be initialized with unique name.
 This is done through
 `GetConnectionString(engine)` method, which prepares the connection string with uniquely generated database name.

-How the unique connection string is generated is declared by the parameter and enum `Engine`
+How the unique connection string is generated is declared by the parameter and enum `Engine`.

 #### Engine.DbEngine
 When we are testing a data model layer we also need a access to the database itself.
 To ensure unique database credentials